Breeding and approvals

 Dogs

-You must also have a unique breeder identification number (BIN), known as a supply number.
+As a dog breeder you must have a unique breeder identification number (BIN) also known as a supply number.
 This number can trace any puppies back to you as the breeder.
-You must display your BIN or supply number when advertising, selling or giving away a dog.
+You must display your BIN or supply number when advertising, selling or giving away a puppy or dog.
 To apply for a supply number, please visit Queensland Government dog breeders’ register.
 Your supply number will only be current for 12 months.

 You can report any concerns about puppy breeding to Queensland dog breeders’ register.